Brian-McElroy/CV/README.md

 I have a degree in architecture, and have worked as an architect.
 In 2013 I got a level 8 higher diploma in computing and began my career in game programming.
 I worked as a lead dev for 'Physical Liquid' and 'Kitman Labs'.
-Currently I am making my own indie games as 'Sangen' with the artist Pablo Bredow.
+Currently, I am making my own indie games with the artist [Pablo Bredow](http://www.pablobredow.com/) as 'Sangen.Games'

 ## Skills.